TrevorSTroxel/C-code/README.md

 			cout << "Mystery girl: It seems like your awake.
 Sorry for knocking you out, but you cant be too careful with people today.\n";
 			cout << name << ": I appreciate the help, but who are you?\n";
 			cout << "Mystery girl: A girl has to have some secrets.
 What I can tell you however, is that I am some one you know.\n";
-			cout << name << ": what do you mean by that?
+			cout << name << ": What do you mean by that?
 I don't have a sister, I don't have girlfriend, and my mother has been dead for years now, so, no I don't know you.\n";
 			cout << "Mystery girl: Maybe I hit you harder on the head than I first thought.
 It's alright though.
 Your finally home, so everything will be fine.\n";
 			cout << "Before you could ask any more questions, the angry mob comes back, and this time they seem blood thirsty after what you did to them.\n";
 			cout << "You grab the " << weapon << " and follow the girl out the back of the house.\n\n";
-			cout << "You run with the girl for a while, and you wounder if you should continue (F)ollowing her or (A)bondon her\n";
+			cout << "You run with the girl for a while, and you wounder if you should continue (f)ollowing her or (a)bondon her\n";
 			cin >> dir;
-			if (dir == "F")
+			if (dir == "f")
 			{
 				cout << "You decide to continue following the girl, not knowing what will happened.\n";
 				cout << "You run for a while and end up at a little shack of sorts\n\n";